1. What is Woodford?

 To override default metadata and make your customizations available in Woodford, please use the Update button in the Mobile Projects screen.
 Based on number of your customizations this may take a while, but once complete you will be able to work with your custom objects.

-Note: Metadata update will be needed each time you make any customizations in Salesforce that should be reflected in Resco mobile app.
+Note: Metadata update will be needed each time you make any customizations in Salesforce, such as adding Objects, Fields, Picklist values, etc.

 You can see a list of objects available in your Salesforce org on the left side, in section “Entities”.
 If you started with the default project, you have only the main sales and service objects enabled for use in mobile application, the rest are disabled.